GryNagel/booster-mr-2019/TASK3.md

-# Deploying to the HoloLens emulator
+# Task 3 - Deploying to the HoloLens emulator

 Hopefully we have set everything up right so that we can deploy our application to the HoloLens emulator.